 Address: 701 Silver Creek Rd NE, Rochester, MN 55906, United States

-Quarry Hill Nature Center is a lovely nature preserve with hiking trails, a man-made cave, and a nature center that has classes, and live animals can be found there.
-Quarry Hill Nature Center was founded in 1972 with the support of philanthropic organizations.
+Quarry Hill Nature Center is a lovely nature preserve with hiking trails, a man-made cave, and a nature building with classes and live animals.
+It was founded in 1972 with the support of philanthropic organizations.

 See Related: Best State Parks in Minnesota